Common name: Herald petrel

 Family: Procellariidae (petrels and shearwaters)

 The Herald petrel is a medium to large tropical petrel which belongs to a group of seabirds known as ‘gadfly’ petrels.
-All of these petrels have short sturdy bills suitable for picking soft prey from the surface of the water and complex wing and face marking which are probably important for interspecific recognition.
+All of these petrels have short sturdy bills suitable for picking soft prey from the surface of the water and complex wing and face markings which are probably important for interspecific recognition.
 Herald petrels are polymorphic, with three main colour phases, dark, intermediate and pale.
 Most Australasian records of the Herald petrel have been of the pale phase.
-This species is similar to the kermadec and providence petrels, with dark underwings with a contrasting white patch at the base of the primaries extending as a pale wedge along greater coverts towards the body.
+This species is similar to Kermadec and Providence petrels, with dark underwings and contrasting white patch at the base of the primaries extending as a pale wedge along the greater coverts towards the body.
 The Herald petrel can be distinguished from other species of petrel by white patches on the leading edge of the underwing near the body.
 The sexes are alike, with no seasonal variation.

 Habitat and distribution